 Attendance: At The University of Texas at Arlington, taking attendance is not required but attendance is a critical indicator in student success.
 Each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section, I expect every student to attend the class, and I may take attendance sporadically.
-However, while UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
+In this course, attendance will be taken sporadically but not factored into the final grade; however, no special accommodations will be made for missed assignments or exams, unless for medical or similarly compelling hardships\.
+While UT Arlington does not require instructors to take attendance in their courses, the U.S. Department of Education requires that the University have a mechanism in place to mark when Federal Student Aid recipients "begin attendance in a course."
 UT Arlington instructors will report when students begin attendance in a course as part of the final grading process.
 Specifically, when assigning a student a grade of F, faculty report the last date a student attended their class based on evidence such as a test, participation in a class project or presentation, or an engagement online via Blackboard.
 This date is reported to the Department of Education for federal financial aid recipients.